 Patient Price: $200 - $900, depending on breadth of panel

 Companies: Cyrex, Genova, Vibrant America

-Validity of IGG food sensitivity testing is hotly debated, however we see almost every practitioner offering some form of this.
-Unlike the other tests on this list, many times this is actually because of patient demand.
-The rise of direct to consumer food sensitivity testing from companies like Everlywell have opened patients’ eyes to this IGG tests.
+The validity of IgG food sensitivity testing is hotly debated; however, we see almost every practitioner ordering some form of this test.
+Unlike the other tests on this list, many times this test is ordered because of patient demand.
+The rise of direct-to-consumer food sensitivity testing from companies like Everlywell has opened patients’ eyes to IgG testing.